j39m/zakopane/zakocmp/README.md

 ## The config file

 A `zakocmp` config file is a YAML document comprising
-*   at least of a default policy and
+*   at least a default policy and
 *   optionally more specific policies.

 ### Policy appendix